 5. Technical indicators

-For example, the moving average, Relative strength index (RSI), Bollinger Bands, etc. provide references for trading decisions through the analysis of historical prices and trading volumes.
+For example, the Moving Average, Relative strength index (RSI), Bollinger Bands, etc. provide references for trading decisions through the analysis of historical prices and trading volumes.

 1. Market analysis

-Foreign exchange indicators can provide information on economic fundamentals, Market trends, and price fluctuations.
+Forex indicators can provide information on economic fundamentals, Market trends, and price fluctuations.
 By analyzing these indicators, we can better understand the dynamics and trends of the market in order to make wise trading decisions.

 2. Trading decisions

-Foreign exchange indicators can serve as the basis for trading decisions.
+Forex indicators can serve as the basis for trading decisions.
 Based on the changes and trends in indicators, traders can choose the timing of entry or exit, establish appropriate stop-loss and profit targets, and maximize the success rate of trading.

 3. Risk Management